Muzzle Training a Dog

 Do this on a number of occasions over another day or so.
 Then do the same thing but gently slide the muzzle a little way over the nose so he can get the treat, easier then immediately remove it praising at the same time.

-Do this a number of times never attaching the muzzle or forcing the issue, you can use a word like good, or even muzzle whilst you are sliding it over the nose.
+Do this regularly but never attaching the muzzle or forcing the issue at this time.
+You can use a word like good, or even muzzle whilst you are sliding it over the nose.

 The use of a muzzle can be advantageous in a number of circumstances: